rwqfsfasxc100/HevLib/README.md

 * Cannot be called as early as `_webtranslate`, as it requires the Variable node to have been added, which in of itself requires the Autoloads to have been completely initialized
   * Using a timer to wait a couple of seconds should counter this issue

-# Depreciated Functions
-These are functions that exist on older versions, and are kept for the sake of documentation

-## __get_current_achievements() -> Dictionary (V.1.2.1 only)
+## __get_current_achievements() -> Dictionary
 * Fetches and returns data from the achievement file
 * Returns a dictionary with four keys:
   * allAchievements is an array of names of all achievements currently in-game
   * unlockedAchievements is an array of names of all achievements currently unlocked in the achievements file
   * lockedAchievements is the inverse, listing the names of all locked achievements
   * stats are the names of all the current stats tracked, all with the stat: prefix

-* Replaced with the first index of the variable node data